FAQs

 Answer:

 In South Africa, yes.
-If you would like to use the tool as configured and localised for the South African context, then you have to join the SA Movement and become a Member.
+If you would like to use the surveys as configured and localised for the South African context, then you have to join the Movement and become a Member.
 Why?
 Because the benefits of sharing data and leveraging aggregated data is just too good an opportunity to pass up.
+If you are based in another country, then you don’t have to join the Movement, but we encourage you to do so.

 The benefits of becoming a Member include:

-- A collaboration space for organisations working to eradicate poverty in South Africa
+• A collaboration space for organisations working for social equity and justice in South Africa.

-- Enabling organisations to measure outcomes against a common framework
+• Enabling organisations to measure outcomes and impact against a common framework.

-- Enabling organisations to collectively engage in the evolution of a tool that is gaining traction in Africa
+• Enabling organisations to collectively engage in the evolution of a social development approach that is gaining traction in Africa.